milind-prajapat/Rubiks-Cube/README.md

 # Rubik's-Cube
-A Rubik's Cube Simulator Made Through Unity
+A Rubik's Cube simulator made through unity

 I exclusively did this project for people who put their efforts into Rubik's cube solving algorithm to test and debug their code.
 The simulator provides a platform to directly access the cube's current state over a press of a button.
 Meanwhile, it can also be used for general purposes, having a good time and solving the cube independently.<br />